-In June 1981, the U.S. Centers for Disease Control issued a report with a deceptively bland title: “Pneumocystis Pneumonia Los Angeles” It summarized the first reported cases of the fatal pandemic later named AIDS.
-When the long-simmering infection surfaced, HSPH helped lead a grueling counter-assault.
+In June 1981, the U.S. Centers for Disease Control and Prevention issued a report with a deceptively bland title: “Pneumocystis Pneumonia Los Angeles.”
+It summarized the first reported cases of the fatal pandemic later named AIDS.
+When the long-simmering infection surfaced, the School helped lead a grueling counter-assault.
 Its laboratory discoveries have pointed the direction for ongoing research into vaccines and treatments.
 Its epidemiologic modeling and data analysis helped describe the contours of the epidemic and the best interventions.
 Its public policy and human rights commitments have set standards worldwide.

-By the mid-1980s, HSPH investigators identified two glycoproteins on the HIV-1 surface that enabled the virus to infect cells and became targets for vaccine development.
+By the mid-1980s, investigators at the School identified two glycoproteins on the HIV-1 surface that enabled the virus to infect cells and became targets for vaccine development.
 They uncovered evidence of a second AIDS virus, HIV-2.
-In 1990, HSPH showed that the drug AZT was safe and effective for HIV-infected adults who had no symptoms of AIDS but low levels of CD4 immune system cells.
-Later, an HSPH study found that giving the drug to HIV-positive pregnant women dramatically reduced HIV transmission from mother to fetus.
+In 1990, School researchers showed that the drug AZT was safe and effective for HIV-infected adults who had no symptoms of AIDS but low levels of CD4 immune system cells.
+Later, a School study found that giving the drug to HIV-positive pregnant women dramatically reduced HIV transmission from mother to fetus.